frankiebones/PyBer_Analysis/README.md

 ***
 # Overview

+Our task was to identify differences in the total weekly fares for each of the three city types.
 We were excited to have the opportunity to work for V. Isualize and hope you will be pleased with our presentation as Omar and I worked dilligently to bring this to you today.
 While we could have used the MATLAB approach for everything we needed, we chose to showcase our abilites by at times using the Object-Oriented approach as an homage to the time V. Isualize spent as a programmer at MathWorks.